MathOnco/Mistic/Readme.md

 * Two canvases:
   *   still canvas with the image tSNE rendering
   *   live canvases with tSNE scatter plots for image metadata rendering
-* Checkbox to choose the markers to be visualised at once
+* Option to choose between Stack montage view or multiple multiplexed images by selecting the markers to be visualised at once
 * Option to place a border around each image based on image metadata
 * Option to use a pre-defined tSNE or generate a new set of tSNE co-ordinates
 * Option to shuffle images with the tSNE co-ordinates